Newborn Essentials Checklist 2026: What You Really Need vs What to Skip

 - Bouncer (after confirming baby likes it)

-- Feeding log: Track breastfeeding, formula, and mixed feeding times and amounts effortlessly
+- Feeding log: Jot down breastfeeding, formula, and mixed-feeding times and amounts with one hand

-- Diaper tracker: Monitor frequency and condition, with AI health pattern analysis
+- Diaper tracker: Note frequency and condition, and the AI even analyzes health patterns for you

-- Sleep tracker: Understand your baby's sleep patterns and build the best routine
+- Sleep tracker: Spot your baby's sleep patterns and ease into a routine that's right for them

-- Growth records: Visualize height and weight changes on growth curve charts
+- Growth records: See height and weight changes at a glance on growth curve charts

-- AI stool analysis: Snap a photo and let AI analyze your baby's stool color and condition
+- AI stool analysis: Just snap a photo and the AI reads your baby's stool color and condition

 References